Code-Institute-Submissions/laxrules-project/README.md

 UX
 =
+This is a reference site so it is important that users can find information easily without having to click into too many layers of menu.
 <ul style="list-style-type:none">
 <li>Easy to find pages with option of click from home screen or top navigation menu. </li><li>Responsive pages - can be used on different devices.</li> <li>Compatible with common browsers.</li>
 </ul>